 Officer Daniel Torres further charged Buckhalter with resisting arrest after the victim’s hand snapped forward due to his artificial shoulder.
 The application of excessive force led to severe injury.
 Also, the arrest itself took place without any viable probable cause.

-The victim’s attorneys, led by Constitutional defender Alan Beck, allege the officers’ actions were in bad faith and “reckless disregard of Mr. Buckhalter’s federally protected constitutional rights.”
+The victim’s attorney injury personal, led by Constitutional defender Alan Beck, allege the officers’ actions were in bad faith and “reckless disregard of Mr. Buckhalter’s federally protected constitutional rights.”

 Furthermore, the actions of the officers that night led the vet to severe physical and emotional damage.
 Due to the assault, Mr. Buckhalter lost the use of two of his fingers.